drunkbot/drunkbot.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm Kanzhong Yao, currently enroalled as PhD student at the [Robotics for Extreme Environments Group](https://uomrobotics.com/), University of Manchester, supervised by Dr. Simon Watson and Dr. Ognjen Marjanovic.
+I'm Kanzhong Yao, currently enrolled as PhD student at the [Robotics for Extreme Environments Group](https://uomrobotics.com/), University of Manchester, supervised by Dr. Simon Watson and Dr. Ognjen Marjanovic.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://uomrobotics.com/).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.png` and put it in the `img/` folder.